 This blog was originally set up to chronicle the adventures of our family as we desperately try to bring our son back from an Autism Spectrum Disorder.
 There are thousands of other blogs out there tirelessly bringing you a similar message- treatment is possible and recovery is real.
 So, we'll add our voice into the mix.
 Our story is a little different than many, and maybe hearing it will help someone.
 Or, at least, maybe it'll be interesting to someone :)

-We also described a number of unusual characteristics of our son at the time of his initial evaluation at the age of 3, characteristics we would later learn (thanks to a friend at a birthday party and Google) are indicative of Hyperlexia.
-I cried when I joined a listserv for families with hyperlexic children, because I could not believe that there were other children like my son.
-Children who would spend their time at the park forming letters out of sticks, who would stop and read every sign they passed, and who loved their alphabet magnet sets as dear friends.
+Our story is different in that we did not get the autism diagnosis at the beginning of our journey, as most families do.
+Roo's autism was atypical, and he was evaluated after he had begun to respond to treatment.
+He was eventually diagnosed with PDD-NOS, which is essentially atypical autism.
+We also described a number of unusual characteristics of our son at that time of his initial evaluation, characteristics we would later learn (thanks to a friend at a birthday party and Google) are indicative of Hyperlexia.
+I cried when I joined an online group for families of children with Hyperlexia, because I could not believe that there were other children like my son.
+Children who would spend their time at the park forming letters out of sticks, who would read signs out of the car window, and who loved their alphabet magnet sets as dear friends.

 We have received very little guidance from professionals in regards to our son.
 We have been essentially making this up as we go along, getting most of our inspiration and ideas from other families on the internet who are on the same quest.
 The world we all inhabit together in cyberspace is a very strange one and begs for a metaphor.
 Karyn Seroussi, in her book Unraveling the Mystery of Autism and PDD, uses the poem of the Jabberwocky.
 Sometimes it feels more like a trip down the rabbit hole into wonderland, where reality breaks down and the unbelievable is common place.
 At other times I think of the Odyssey, when it seems that fate is against us, when we meet up with the short-sighted Cyclops of conventional medicine, and hear the alluring Siren call of the neurodiversity movement.
-At other times it feels like a demented episode of Blue's Clues in which we find little blue paw prints on lab tests showing high levels of toxic metals.
+At other times it feels like a demented episode of Blue's Clues in which we find little blue paw prints on lab tests showing high levels of toxic metals, food allergies, and metabolic functioning.
 We have journeyed up the river as in Apocalypse Now, going ever further into the darkness of political corruption, greed, deception, and what lies at the end truly is horrific.
 It can even be like an episode of the X-Files, and I do believe the truth is out there.
 Something is going on with our children, and the truth is out there.

 Our son's road to recovery has been anything but straightforward- it has wound around on itself, full of twists and turns and sudden changes of direction, and so this blog will probably also jump around and seem all out of order.
-Welcome to my world :)
+Welcome to our world :)